Clinical Services: Sedation information

 - The clinic where you are having your procedure

 - Your personal preference.

 An injection is given to numb part of your body.
 You will be awake and aware of what is happening.
 You may experience some discomfort during the procedure.

 A needle is used to put a thin plastic tube into a vein in the back of your hand or arm.
 Small amounts of medicine are given to make you relaxed and sleepy.
 In most cases, you will not be aware during the procedure, or remember it afterwards.

 Sometimes a lighter level of sedation is needed or preferred.
 You will still be sleepy, but not unconscious, and may have some awareness of what is happening.
-This is the only level of sedation available at our Penrith clinic.

 This is where you are unconscious and won’t feel pain during a procedure.
 Medicines are given in the same way as with sedation or breathed in as gases.
 You will need help breathing by a mask or breathing tube.
 We only use this type of anaesthesia for tubal ligation (tying tubes).

 IV sedation and risks